-The auditors of the Company are Deloitte LLP, Chartered Accountants, Licensed Public Accountants, Toronto, Ontario.
-Cargojet's consolidated annual financial statements for the period ended December 31, 2012 was filed under National Instrument 51-102 - Continuous Disclosure Obligations in reliance on the report of Deloitte LLP, Chartered Accountants, given on their authority as experts in auditing and accounting.
-Deloitte LLP has confirmed to the Company that it is independent within the meaning of the rules of professional conduct of the Institute of Chartered Accountants of Ontario.
+The auditors of the Company are Deloitte LLP, Chartered Professional Accountants, Chartered Accountants, Licensed Public Accountants, Toronto, Ontario.
+Cargojet's consolidated annual financial statements for the period ended December 31, 2013 was filed under National Instrument 51-102 - Continuous Disclosure Obligations in reliance on the report of Deloitte LLP, Chartered Professional Accountants, Chartered Accountants, given on their authority as experts in auditing and accounting.
+Deloitte LLP has confirmed to the Company that it is independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.